skibitsky/InputSystem/README.md

 For better understanding, please run demo scene and check out PlayerController and Chat scripts.
 There is a very primitive player controller which moves the cube left-right.
 Try to change keys from the menu, they will be updated in xml as well.
 After enabling chat, “Chat” handler, which hard blocks all the keys, will be added to the top of the Stack.
 (Input Field on the left bottom do nothing 😊 )

-## Support
-If you have any questions or suggestions, please contact us: support@salday.com